StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ---
 ## Disjoint Classes

-==OWL Classes are assumed to ‘overlap’== $\leadsto$ We therefore cannot assume that an individual is not a member of a particular class simply because it has not been asserted to be a member of that class.
+:fa-circle-exclamation: ==OWL Classes are assumed to ‘overlap’==
+- $\leadsto$ We cannot assume that an individual is not a member of a particular class simply because it has not been asserted to be a member of that class.

-In order to ‘separate’ a group of classes they must made ==disjoint== from one another.
+In order to ‘_separate_’ a group of classes they must made ==disjoint== from one another.

-This ensures that an individual which has been asserted to be a member of one of the classes in the group cannot be a member of any other classes in that group.
+- This ensures that an individual which has been asserted to be a member of one of the classes in the group cannot be a member of any other classes in that group.

-As example `Pizza`, `PizzaTopping` and `PizzaBase` can be made disjoint from one another.
+As example `Pizza`, `PizzaTopping` and `PizzaBase` must be made _disjoint_ from one another.

-This means that it is not possible for an individual to be a member of a combination of these classes – it would not make sense for an individual to be a Pizza and a PizzaBase!
+- This means that it is not possible for an individual to be a member of a combination of these classes – it would not make sense for an individual to be a `Pizza` and a `PizzaBase`!

 ---
-## What does it actually mean to be a subclass of something in OWL?
+## What does it actually mean to be a subclass of something in OWL ?

 ::::: columns-center
 :::: single